 Requirement Possible things to say

 Productive

 Self-starter

 Teamwork

-Tala a management and a little
+Teamwork

 Telecommunication skills

 (administrative function)

 - 3. Why is teamwork an important requirement for this administrative assistant job? - 4.
 Why would some weekends be required? - 5.
 What are some of the qualifications and factors that would be considered in determining the salary and benefit package?